kamilion/PxIexpress/README.md

 * Hardware should be physically engineered to last 10 years before failing under a ''best case scenario".
 Preferably, units should die of abuse before old age.
 * User accessable external ports should be specified with reinforced connectors rated to at least 100,000 cycles.
 (USB, HDMI, Ethernet)
 * The user is intended to upgrade the unit, but should not be required to do so under most use cases.
 * The largest costs anticipated to be associated with providing user upgradability are: DDR4 memory slots & supporting passive components.

+The production ODM will already have volume quantity of processor socket on hand.
+(Which will be the single largest cost in prototyping -- getting individual CPU sockets and not melting them.)

 Rational:

-For years, I've been getting progressively sicker of the gaming industry; purchasing console after console, breaking them for homebrew use, and watching the manufacturers rapdily close down support for hardware sold before the platform has officially died....
+For years, I've been getting progressively sicker of the gaming industry; purchasing console after console, breaking them for homebrew use, and watching the manufacturers rapidly close down support for hardware sold before the platform has officially died....

 ![TowerOfPowerGen1](https://raw.githubusercontent.com/kamilion/PxIexpress/master/images/sega-genesis-gen1-fully-expanded.jpg)

-I've watched as people make huge claims ( http://arstechnica.com/gaming/2015/07/ars-reader-so-a-guy-walks-into-my-shop-with-an-infinium-phantom-console/ ) and fail to follow through, or outright fail before they even launch due to making poor technology choices.
+I've watched as people make huge claims ( http://arstechnica.com/gaming/2015/07/ars-reader-so-a-guy-walks-into-my-shop-with-an-infinium-phantom-console/ ) and fail to follow through, or outright fail before they even launch due to making poor technology choices, or choosing overly expensive "bling" features over core functionality.

 ![TowerOfPowerGen1](https://raw.githubusercontent.com/kamilion/PxIexpress/master/images/sega-genesis-gen1-tower-of-power.gif)
+(Spot the Xband modem and win nothing at all...)
 ![TowerOfPowerGen2](https://raw.githubusercontent.com/kamilion/PxIexpress/master/images/sega-genesis-gen2-tower-of-power.jpg)

 Apple computer moved from the IBM PowerPC to the Intel/AMD64 platform.